api3dao/oev-docs/docs/reference/oev-network/searchers/submit-bids.md

 ## Performing the oracle update using the awarded bid

-Once the bid is awarded, the searcher can perform the oracle update by using the encoded awardTransaction on the `updateOevProxyDataFeedWithSignedData` function of [Api3ServerV1 contract](https://docs.api3.org/reference/dapis/chains/) via the deployed OevSearcherMulticallV1 contract.
+Once the bid is awarded, the searcher can perform the oracle update by using the encoded award transaction on the `updateOevProxyDataFeedWithSignedData` function of [Api3ServerV1 contract](https://docs.api3.org/reference/dapis/chains/) via the deployed OevSearcherMulticallV1 contract.